 In court session held on February 7, 2020, the judges of the Sixth Collegiate Court determined to withdraw the sentencing project, for the purpose of remitting the file to the Second Chamber of the Supreme Court of Justice of the Nation, since the Ministry of Finance and Public Credit ("Hacienda") asked the Supreme Court to assert jurisdiction when appraising that the matter is important and transcendent.
 In session held on September 23, 2020, it was resolved to bring the matter for resolution in the Supreme Court of Justice of the Nation, registering with the file DA 29/2020.

-During 2021 elaboration of the draft judgment is in process.
+Currently the issuance of the judgment is pending.
 The Company's Management and attorneys consider having the elements provided and formulated legal arguments which provide the reasonable basis to expect a successful end result.